JanLauGe/janlauge.github.io/_posts/2017-08-19-hexplode-game-ai.md

 ### Board State
 Minimax is relatively straight-forward to implement.
 First, we need to be able to calculate future board states as a function of our moves.
-I created a function `AddCounter` for this, which uses a list of scores, the board shape, the id of the tile that the counter should be placed on, along with the player_id (the algorithm) and the current player (the one placing the counter, because we want to be able to
+We create a function `AddCounter` for this, which uses a list of scores, the board shape, the id of the tile that the counter should be placed on, along with the player_id (the algorithm) and the current player (the one placing the counter, because we want to be able to